 Bonus.
 The Sketchnote Workbook: can you tell us something about it?

-We thank you Ivan for sharing with us.
+We thank you Umm for sharing with us.

-You can find more about him and his works on:
+You can find more about her and her works on: